AMDatIMDEA/tda-segmentor/README.md

     * **-module segmentation** : This is the segmentation module that segments the structure and voids into many segments.
 It requires an input parameter persistencethreshold and is given as **-persistencethreshold value**.
-If this module is called without an input parameter, then a default value 0.1 is chosen for value.
+If this module is called without an input parameter, then a default value 10% of maximum persistence is chosen for value.
     * **-module accessiblevoidspace**: Generates the accessible void space on the segmented voids.
       This module requires the radius of a probe atom and is input as (**-proberadius rad_val**).
 This module implicitly also runs the segmentation module and hence **-persistencethreshold** must also be given.